This is a story of how God’s redemption can impact a church and a community.

 At the beginning of the workshop on Friday evening they started with a meal to help people relax and ease any apprehension as they arrived.
 They had what was called a ‘World-cafe’, with small groups at each table, where people could share freely and feel heard.
 One person would stay at the table while others would move around and have discussions with different people.
 Everyone had a chance to take part and contribute and together they made a new definition for what they wanted their church to be; an agreed-upon vision.

 Lynette and Howard Webb from Love Your Neighbor were there for the workshop and were “true facilitators, not putting words in people’s mouths, but guiding the conversation”.

 Issues were brought to light during the workshop and the church realized that though they wanted to refocus on evangelism, they actually needed to start with themselves and ensure that every member of the body of Christ felt loved.
 Stepping back and looking at the bigger picture helped them see God showing them something else to focus on first, a starting point to bounce into witnessing and evangelism.

-They are still doing this today, however, it was adapted after lockdown to only be every other week.
+They are still doing this today, however it was adapted after lockdown to only be every other week.
 After lockdown ended they had a day camp together as a church which helped get more people at the church on board and enthusiastic with the Church’s vision.
-The refocusing that happened at the workshop wasn’t a one-time deal but created a culture of fixing their eyes on their purpose and vision as a church because the change in a church ‘doesn’t happen overnight, it is a ripple effect’.
+The refocusing that happened at the workshop wasn’t a one-time deal, but created a culture of fixing their eyes on their purpose and vision as a church, because change in a church ‘doesn’t happen overnight, it is a ripple effect’.